The Empress (TV series): Filming

-In November 2022, Netflix renewed the series for a second season.
+After Netflix renewed the series, filming for the second season had started in Prague, Czech Republic by September 2023.
+Additional filming was done in Zagreb, Croatia.

+Production on the third season of the series began in Prague in September 2025.

 Reception

 The Empress debuted at number one following its release on 29 September 2022, with 47.2 million hours watched in four days (29 September to 2 October 2022), becoming Netflix's most-watched non-English language series for over a week.
 Within 11 days, it was running in approximately 18.7 million homes and was the second most-watched Netflix series worldwide (behind Dahmer – Monster: The Jeffrey Dahmer Story), with 106.6 million hours streamed.
 It was in the top ten in 79 countries in its first week, and in 88 countries in its second week.
 Within 18 days, it was streamed for nearly 135 million hours in around 23.6 million homes worldwide.

 The Empress is the most successful German original production on Netflix since the 2020 war drama Barbarians.
-The series had 59.43 million hours watched worldwide from October 3–9, 2022, and it was the seventh most popular non-English series of 2022, with 5 weeks in the global top 10 and 159,800,000 hours watched from September 25 to October 30.
+The series had 59.43 million hours watched worldwide from October 3–9, 2022, and it was the seventh most popular non-English series of 2022, with five weeks in the global top 10 and 159,800,000 hours watched from September 25 to October 30.